anngvu/accent/README.md

 ### Usage

-To create a more useful and "responsible" wrapper interface (in several senses of the word "responsible"), the app:
-- builds structure around the responsibilities described above that match the org's current workflows
+To create a more useful and "responsible" wrapper interface (in several senses of the word "responsible"), the app builds structure around the responsibilities described above that match the org's current workflows.
+Unlike interacting with the LLM in the default interface, this is basically interaction with additional configuration, involving specific prompt templates and tools use access.
--

-This is analogous to

-- **Free chat** (default) - Start with normal chat, but from here you can transition to an existing structured mode by making your intention clear.
-You can also think of a structured mode as interacting with an AI under an additional, specific configuration (with specific prompt templates and tools use access).

 #### Structured modes